 - business intelligence tool.
 SharePoint overlapped with the capabilities now available in PowerBI for dashboards and analysis.

-Finally, SharePoint is one of the best Microsoft product names ever.
-It is unique, memorable, and possible to find meaningful web search results.
-Try that with product names such as Team, Sales and Marketing.
+Finally, a tip of the hat to the Microsoft marketing team.
+SharePoint is one of the best Microsoft product names ever.
+It is unique, memorable, and easy to find meaningful web search results.